0xfabb/ReGen/README.md

 Robust security measures to protect sensitive information.

 Maintenance and Sustainability: A long-term maintenance plan for hardware and software will be implemented.
 Sustainable practices, like using solar panels for bin power, will be prioritized.

+## Now it's time to add the GSM functionality and now it's time to get the site up and running... it's AWS time...